yaswanth65/nationciteVercel/TYPOGRAPHY_AUDIT.md

 ## Overview

-This document provides a comprehensive audit of typography usage across all pages in the NationCite codebase, identifying where typography classes are used correctly and where deviations exist.
+This document provides a comprehensive audit of typography usage across all pages in the Nationcite codebase, identifying where typography classes are used correctly and where deviations exist.

 ---